Greymtr/bash-utilities/README.md

 # bash-utilities

-## Collection of bash scripts for simple tasks
+### Collection of bash scripts for simple tasks

+* **deltaaspectratio** : accepts image file [ first argument ] and generates an output file [ second argument ] with a 1:1 aspect ratio. fills in blank spaces with white.

 ### string-manipulation